networkop/networkop.github.io/content/post/2022-09-cue-intro.md

 }
 ```

-You can find with the above code examples in the CUE playground ([link](https://cuelang.org/play/?id=hdnfcc0dAVF#cue@export@cue)) and experiment by changing the values and observing the result, for example:
+You can find with the above code examples in the CUE playground ([link](https://cuelang.org/play/?id=K3a6l6IHJzT#cue@export@cue)) and experiment by changing the values and observing the result, for example:

 * Change the `asn` field to a string instead of an integer
-* Try adding a couple of new values to the `uplink` list
+* Try adding a couple of new values to the `uplink` list, including the one that doesn't start with `swp`
 * Change the `router_id` field to contain an invalid IPv4 address
 * In the drop-down menu at the top of the page, change the output to JSON or YAML

 With the examples above, we're just scratching the surface of what CUE is capable of.
 Things I haven't covered here include packaging and import support, integration with OpenAPI, YAML, JSON and Go, and the versatible support for scripting, allowing us to orchestrate the interaction with remote API endpoints.
-I'll try to cover these and other interesting features in the following blogposts.
-The goal of the current article is mainly to whet your appetite and this is what you can expect next:
+The goal of the current article is mainly to whet your appetite but I'll try to cover these and other interesting features in the following blogposts.
+I will show how to use CUE to augment your existing automation workflows by:

-* Input data validation
+* Adding static type validation for input data
-* Data transformation
+* Simplifying data transformation between different levels of configuration abstraction
-* Templating and data generation
+* Improving templating and config generation with CUE
 * Using CUE for YANG-based API
-* Performance comparison
+* Orchestrating API interactions with remote devices

+I'll finish off by doing a performance comparison between CUE and